rachel-rp/titanium-google-analytics/README.md

 Connects to Google Analytics for app event tracking in a Titanium Appcelerator Application.
 The 2.x release of this module is targeted for the [Google Analytics SDK for iOS v3](https://developers.google.com/analytics/devguides/collection/ios/v3/) and [Google Analytics SDK v4 for Android](https://developers.google.com/analytics/devguides/collection/android/v4/).

+## 64bit Capability

+Version 3.0.0 of this module depends on version 3.5.0.GA (or greater) of the titanium SDK, which provides 64bit support on the iOS platform.
+If you are upgrading your application to use this new version and you are experiencing build problems, try clearing out your `build` and `Resources` folders and then recompile.

 ## Set up Google Analytics

 First step: you have to create a new app property in your Google Analytics-account.
 Refer to [this page](http://support.google.com/analytics/bin/answer.py?hl=en&answer=2587086&topic=2587085&ctx=topic) for more information.